MacroUniverse/SLISCt/README.md

 * use `m_N` to determin if `delete[]` should be used, never set `m_p` to `nullptr`.

 ## TODO
-* consider define pure imaginary number as a spetial class, and implement more efficient "+", "-", "*", "/", etc.
 * consider replacing `error()` macro with `throw()`
-* `warning()` macro is already defined!
 * incorporate "arb" library for evaluation of some special functions, and for multi-precision arithmetic (does not work for windows yet)
-* use MKL to enhance performance (optionally), and time different implementations (mine, Eigen, MKL)
 * put all internal names into "slisc::internal" namespace
 * test `randInt()`
 * update from Go-Solver project
-* test "expokit.h"
-* test sparse arithmetic
 * ptr_arith.h functions must support N = 0
-* complete test of containers
-* complete test of "meta.h"
-* complete test of "ptr_arith.h"
-* complete test of "arithmetic.h"
-* check all compiler warnings
 * test "meta.h" for ImagNum<T> types
 * modify "meta.h" so that `Svector` could be used as function arguments without casting to `Vector` first.
 * change `ptr()` function to `data()` for containers, like `std::vector<>`